Chart Color Schemes

 Stanthorpe has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, Stanthorpe's population is estimated at around 5,442 people.
-This reflects an increase of 156 individuals since the 2021 Census, which reported a population of 5,286 people in the suburb.
-The current resident population estimate of 5,419 by AreaSearch, following examination of the latest ERP data release by the ABS (June 2024), and an additional 24 validated new addresses since the Census date, indicates this growth.
-This results in a density ratio of approximately 170 persons per square kilometer for Stanthorpe.
-The suburb's population growth rate of 3.0% since the census positions it within 2.5 percentage points of the SA4 region (5.5%), indicating competitive growth fundamentals.
-Interstate migration contributed approximately 55.00000000000001% of overall population gains during recent periods in Stanthorpe.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Stanthorpe's population is estimated at around 5,443 as of Nov 2025.
+This reflects an increase of 157 people (3.0%) since the 2021 Census, which reported a population of 5,286 people.
+The change is inferred from the resident population of 5,420 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 170 persons per square kilometer, providing significant space per person and potential room for further development.
+Stanthorpe's 3.0% growth since census positions it within 2.2 percentage points of the SA4 region (5.2%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 55.00000000000001% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are used.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort when utilising them.
-Future population trends anticipate lower quartile growth of regional areas across the nation.
-Stanthorpe is expected to grow by 18 persons to reach a total population of approximately 5,460 people by the year 2041 based on aggregated SA2-level projections, reflecting an overall reduction of 0.1% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As we examine future population trends, lower quartile growth of regional areas across the nation is anticipated, with the Stanthorpe statistical area expected to grow by 18 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.1% in total over the 17 years.

 Frequently Asked Questions - Population